-Mama Reed didn’t really have a recipe for Mama Reed’s Caramel Apple Cake, but I took one of her recipes and used it as the base to build it on so I decided to give her credit.
-It’s sort of like a collaboration with the great grandmother I know only through stories, and I like how that feels.
-After making a spiced baked apple cake I topped it with a Caramel Fudge icing, similar to my Peanut Butter Fudge Icing and Chocolate Fudge Icing, but even better, because it’s caramel :).
+Mama Reed didn’t really have a recipe for this old-fashioned apple cake, but I took one of her recipes and used it as the base to build it on so I decided to give her credit.
+It’s sort of like a collaboration with the great-grandmother I know only through stories and I like how that feels.

-- Self rising flour (see a tip at the end of post to make your own)
+- Self-rising flour (see a tip at the end of the post to make your own).

 - Vegetable oil